mashmatrix/msmx-sheet-integration-examples/README.md

 **Technical highlights in this sample:**
 - **Component Embedding:** Usage of `<msmxsheet-sheet-component>` in HTML.
-- **Property Binding:** Dynamically passing `book-id`, `sheet-id`, `parameters`, and `record-id` from JavaScript.
+- **Property Binding:** Dynamically passing `book-id`, `sheet-id`, `component-id`, `parameters`, and `record-id` from JavaScript.
 - **Event Handling:** Capturing the `selectrecord` event to retrieve selected record IDs directly in the parent component.
 - **Manual Application:** Using a "Draft vs Applied" state pattern to control when the Sheet component should refresh.

-When the page loads, the component automatically selects the first available book.
-The sheet is left unselected until you choose one, because some books may not need a default sheet.
+When the page loads, no book or sheet is selected.
+Choose a book and sheet, then click Apply Settings to update the embedded sheet component.

+The Component ID field is read-only in the playground.
+A unique `component-id` is generated for each playground instance so multiple instances can be placed on the same page without sharing the same sheet component identifier.

+For non-admin testing, make sure the target books are shared with the testing user so they appear in the Book picker.